 USDA releases bullish data

-In its report, the USDA pegged the 2010-11 soybean yield at 43.9 bushels per acre vs. its October estimate of 44.4 and the average trade estimate of 44.6 bushels per acre.
+For the U.S. crop, the USDA estimated the 2010-11 corn yield at 165 bushels per acre, vs. the average analyst estimate of 164.1 and the USDA’s July estimate of 163.5 bushels per acre.

 For soybeans, the USDA estimated the 2010-11 yield at 44.0 bushels per acre vs. the average analyst estimate of 43.2 bushels per acre and the USDA’s July estimate of 42.9.

 The numbers the market is focused on are the U.S. grain carryout estimates, world wheat grain production figures, and the world carryover estimates.

 What makes this report bullish is the USDA’s 2010-11 world wheat carryover estimate at 174.8 million metric tons, sharply lower than its July estimate of 187.1 million metric tons.

 Early calls for the commodities are higher, according to the CME Group floor traders.
 Corn is seen up 4-6 cents higher, soybeans up 5-10 cents, and wheat up 10-15 cents.

 "Yields are high enough that you are getting a mixed response from this report," one CME Group floor trader, choosing to remain anonymous, says.
 "Our camp is buying any set back today, ignoring the report and the outside markets, and worried about hot and dry weather in southern Corn Belt and excessive wet conditions in Iowa.

 The trader adds, "We think August 1 survey is highest yields of the year.
 Once ear weight and kernel counts.pod counts are taken into account we will see smaller yields.
 USDA is conservative on exports.
 The USDA is assuming a 6 mmt contraction in world grain trade, limiting their write up in exports."